Facing Criminal Charges in Alabama? Watch What You Post on Social Media.

 Birmingham Criminal Defense

 If you have been arrested in Birmingham, you need the advice and support of an experienced criminal defense attorney.
 Everything you do can potentially impact your case.
 We can help you make smart decisions about your defense.
-Call (866) 831-5292 to discuss your case with a Birmingham criminal defense lawyer.
-Schedule your free consultation today.
 We serve clients in locations throughout Birmingham, Jefferson and Shelby Counties and indeed throughout the great State of Alabama.